-Snoring is caused by nasal problems or congestion (such as a common cold), sleeping position, and even mouth anatomy.
+Snoring can be caused by nasal problems or congestion (such as a common cold), sleeping position, and even mouth anatomy.
 Those with a soft, thick palate are more prone to it dropping down and blocking their air passages, causing the vibrating noise associated with snoring.
-Sleeping on the back is most likely to cause snoring, so if your snoring interrupts your sleep often, consider switching to a side-sleeping position instead.
+Sleeping on the back is often associated with snoring, so if your snoring interrupts your sleep often, consider switching to a side-sleeping position instead.

 Obstructive sleep apnea happens when the muscles in the back of the throat relax.
 When these muscles relax, they obstruct the airway almost completely— sufferers of obstructive sleep apnea often wake up choking in the middle of the night.

 Central sleep apnea is caused by the brain “forgetting” to breathe; this happens when the muscles that control your airways relax.
 If this happens while you’re asleep, your brain notices the drop in oxygen and wakes you up to breathe or adjust your position (most people don’t remember waking up to do this).